Wellness Peptides

 TB-500 is a synthetic peptide corresponding to the active region of thymosin beta-4 (Tβ4), a naturally occurring 43-amino-acid protein present in virtually every cell of the body, with particularly high concentrations in platelets and wound fluid.

 Thymosin beta-4 plays a fundamental role in regulating actin — the protein responsible for cell structure, movement, and mechanical signaling.
-By binding to G-actin and regulating the actin cytoskeleton, TB-500 enables and accelerates cell migration.
-Cell migration is the essential first step in tissue repair: before healing can begin, repair cells must physically move to the site of damage.
+By binding to G-actin and regulating the actin cytoskeleton, TB-500 is studied for its role in enabling cell migration.
+Research on TB-500 explores its role in actin regulation and cell migration, processes studied in connection with recovery support.

 What sets TB-500 apart from locally acting peptides like BPC-157 is its systemic distribution.
 TB-500 moves rapidly and broadly through the body — through muscles, joints, and connective tissue — targeting damaged areas wherever they exist rather than acting only at the site of administration.